avallecam/hemogr/README.md

-# haematological profile of malaria pacients
+# haematological profile of malaria patients